 Your child will learn how to make healthier food choices at home, at the grocery store and when eating out; improve their self-esteem, understand their emotions, become more physically active and plan and cook healthy meals.
 Best of all, in just six short weeks, they'll learn how to make small changes that lead to big results and a lifetime of health and wellness!

 How often does the Healthy Kids program meet?

 The group meets once a week for the six weeks.
 All sessions are scheduled on weekday evenings and last 60-90 minutes.

 Is there any cost to participate?

-There is no cost to participate in this program thanks to the generous support of Kohl’s Cares, a community giving program that supports kids’ health and education.
+There is no cost to participate in this program thanks to the generous support of Sprouts Healthy Communities Foundation, a community giving program that supports kids’ health and education.

 When does the next Healthy Kids program start?

-The next session of Healthy Kids is scheduled to begin in the winter of 2018.
+The next session of Healthy Kids is scheduled to begin in the spring of 2020.

 For more information about Yuma Regional Medical Center’s Healthy Kids Program, call 928-336-7958 or e-mail email@example.com.